If you’re looking at starting a business in France, France has made it easier for foreign residents to pursue their entrepreneurial dreams.

 What type of legal structure you choose depends on what business you want to start; check with the Chambers of Commerce or relevant professional body.
 Other factors that affect your choice of legal structure include whether you want to be in sole charge of the business, your turnover, if you have personal assets you want to protect or if you want to pay tax through income tax or corporation tax.

 In this legal framework, you and the business are one legal entity.
-Your professional and personal assets are merged although you can make a declaration of seizure to protect your home.
+Your professional and personal assets merge, although you can make a declaration of seizure to protect your home.
 Under this legal structure, you can set up as a micro-enterprise.
 This merges the old auto-entrepreneur and micro-enterprise systems.
 For more information on micro-enterprise, see our guide on becoming self-employed in France.

 You can also opt to set up in business as an EIRL (Entrepreneur of Individual Limited Liability) where your personal assets are separate.
 In both cases, you trade under your own name although you can take on a company or trade name.